How Much Is My House Worth?

 You have a few options to nail down the value of your house.
 Deciding on which one really depends on your personal needs and your budget.

 - Your local tax assessor – Almost all of them have home valuation data online for free.
 Just google your local county + your state + tax assessor and see what you can find.
-Here is a snapshot of typical valuation data that is public record.

 - A real estate appraiser – This will be the most accurate answer as appraisers are trained for years.
 They understand all the dynamics of the real estate market.
 You should not pay for a full appraisal just to know the value of a property.
 You can ask for a “restricted appraisal” which should be about 75% cheaper than a full appraisal and the number will be the same.
 Full appraisal reports are much more time intensive due to banking and lending regulations.
 Search here for a great appraiser in your area.
 He will always know the answer to how much is my house worth.